IT'S GETTING CLOSER.

 Organiser Emily Eavis, meanwhile, told NME that they had “booked one headliner so far”, adding: “Headliners should be the best artists around – whether they’re rappers, pop stars or rock bands.
 The genre is irrelevant – it’s about who is going to produce the most exciting show and is making the best music.”

-Who’s been confirmed as headliners?
+Who’s been confirmed?

 Posters have been spotted in Oxfam shops across the UK that confirm Stormzy is the first headliner.